 Cypress Grove Trail is accessible for 0.25 mile and offers excellent views of the cove.
 The trailhead, accessible parking and a new accessible comfort station are located in the Cypress Grove parking area.

-Sand Hill Trail, also called Sea Lion Point Trail, is a paved accessible loop trail about 0.40 mile long leading to great views of the cove (see photo below) and perhaps the occasional otter and/or sea lion.
-Parking in Sea Lion Point lot.
-Trailhead is 200 feet beyond lot on road.
+Sand Hill Trail, also called Sea Lion Point Trail, is a paved accessible loop trail about 0.4 mile long leading to great views of the cove and perhaps the occasional otter and/or sea lion.
+Parking in available at the Sea Lion Point lot.
+The Trailhead is 200 feet beyond the parking lot along the road.

-Carmelo Meadow Trail, Begins at the entry station and provides accessible trail linkage to the Granite Point Trail (also accessible).
+Carmelo Meadow Trail begins at the entry station and provides accessible trail linkage to the Granite Point Trail (also accessible).
 The trail winds through native Monterey Pine forest and terminates at Whalers Cove.
 Accessible parking is available at the park entrance.
-The trail is .3 miles in length and is surfaced with compacted soil.
+The trail is 0.3 miles in length and is surfaced with compacted soil.

-Granite Point Trail, The trail is accessed by way of the Carmelo Meadow Trail.
+Granite Point Trail is accessed by way of the Carmelo Meadow Trail.
 The route hugs the Whalers Cove bluff offering spectacular views of the coastline and its abundant wildlife.
 Accessible parking is available at the park entrance.
-The trail is .36 miles in length and is surfaced with compacted soil.
+The trail is 0.36 miles in length and is surfaced with compacted soil.

-Bird Island Trail This accessible trail begins at the Reserve's southern most parking lot and is approximately 1/2 mile long.
+Bird Island Trail begins at the Reserve's southern most parking lot and is approximately 0.5 mile long.
 The trail provides views of Bird Island and China Cove where visitors can watch harbor seals nursing new born pups.

 The Cypress Grove area has an information kiosk with park-related publications and other small items of interest.
 Accessible parking and restroom are nearby.